Konamiman/NestorMSX/README.md

 Note that a MSX2 machine will not boot if this plugin is not active.

+### Plain RAM ###

+* _Friendly name_: "RAM"
+* _Full class name_: "Konamiman.NestorMSX.Plugins.PlainRamPlugin"
+* _Configuration keys_:
+    * "baseAddress": The address where the memory will start (optional)
+    * "size": The size of the memory (optional)

+This plugin is intended to be inserted in a slot and emulates a plain, non-mapped RAM with any size from 1 byte to 64K bytes.
+You have three options for the configuration:

+1. Specify only base address: the size will then be 64K - base address.
+2. Specify only size: the base address will then be 64K - size.
+3. Don't specify either: it will be a 64K memory.

+### Plain ROM ###

+* _Friendly name_: "ROM"
+* _Full class name_: "Konamiman.NestorMSX.Plugins.PlainRomPlugin"
+* _Configuration keys_:
+    * "page": The Z80 page where the memory will start (optional, default: 0)
+    * "file": The name of the file with the ROM contents

+This plugin is intended to be inserted in a slot and emulates a plain, non-mapped ROM with any size from 1 byte to 64K bytes.

 WIP...

 ## Host filesystem integration ##